reece-b4/chartsyBE/README.md

 -createDB.sql drops then creates our single table with contstraints -delete db deletes db
--deletetaskscontent.sql removes all data from our single table (TODO remove if not used as is not currently) -env needs PGDATABASE=databasename and BASE_URL=baseurl vars -seed db creates connection to server and deletes all table data then calls postTasks to seed data from tasks.json -post endpoint created in index.ts to be refactored into model and controller -post endpoint handles sql injection (TODO: test and add further protection if needed)
+-deletetaskscontent.sql removes all data from our single table (TODO remove if not used as is not currently) -env needs PGDATABASE=databasename and DATABASE_URL=localhost for dev url and production db url wherever it is hosted vars -seed db creates connection to server and deletes all table data then calls postTasks to seed data from tasks.json -post endpoint created in index.ts to be refactored into model and controller -post endpoint handles sql injection (TODO: test and add further protection if needed)